JoeReis/data_eng_workshop_hedw_2025/README.md

 # 🛠️ Data Engineering Lab: Building a Modern Data and AI Pipeline, HEDW 2025

-Welcome to the lab!
-The goal of this lab is to explore parts of the data enginering lifecycle using open-source tools.
-You'll learn traditional data pipeline and transformation and dive into using AI to query your data warehouse.
+Welcome!
+This hands-on lab will walk you through key parts of the modern data engineering lifecycle using open-source tools.
+You’ll build a traditional analytics pipeline and explore how to query your data warehouse using AI.

-You will:
+By the end, you will have built a small-scale, end-to-end pipeline—from data ingestion to transformation and visualization—with an LLM-powered query interface.

+## 🔍 What You’ll Do

 - Create tables and data in a Postgres database.
 - Extract data from the Postgres source database.